H-Gelender/GAN_Histology/README.md

 ![Alt](https://github.com/H-Gelender/GAN_Histology/blob/main/real_breast_tissue_images.png)

-These results are still unrealistic, but you can add more complex layers.
+These results are still unrealistic, but you can add more complex layers and increase the number of epochs.